Vincent Bessat

-Vincent Bessat (born 8 November 1985) is a French footballer who plays as a left-back for Apollon Limassol.
+Vincent Bessat (born 8 November 1985) is a French former professional footballer who plays as a left-back.

 Career

 Born in Lyon, Bessat began his career with Toulouse where he was promoted to the reserve team in summer 2004.
 After 32 games and 4 goals for the reserves of Toulouse he left the Midi-Pyrénées to sign for Louhans-Cuiseaux.
 He played two years for Louhans-Cuiseaux and then signed a three years contract with Metz.
 On 11 June 2010, Boulogne signed the midfielder on a two-year contract from Metz.
 He played for Nantes from 2011 to 2015, before joining Caen in June 2015.